|Nutrition Facts (per serving)|

 Gather the ingredients.

-Add the scallions, garlic, parsley, and nori to the bowl of a food processor.
-Blend until the mixture is finely chopped.
+Add the scallions, parsley, garlic, and nori (to taste) to the bowl of a food processor.
+Process until the mixture is finely chopped.

-Add the chickpeas to the food processor and pulse until the chickpeas are blended into the mixture.
-Careful not to overprocess the chickpeas so the texture is preserved.
+Add the chickpeas and pulse until combined into the mixture.
+Careful not to over process the chickpeas so the texture is preserved.

 Add the vegan mayonnaise, lemon juice, mustard, Old Bay, salt, and pepper; pulse until blended together.

-Roughly chop the hearts of palm so that it resembles lumps of crab meat.
+Roughly chop the hearts of palm so that they resemble lumps of crab meat.
 Cut on the diagonals and make it as coarse or as fine as you wish.

-Form about 1/4 cup of the mixture into a patty and shape with your hands.
+Use about 1/4 cup of the mixture to form a crab cake.

 Repeat with remaining mixture until all the patties are formed.

 Heat the canola oil in a large saute pan over medium-high heat.
-Add a few patties at a time and cook for 3 minutes per side, or until golden brown and heated through.
+Add a few patties at a time and cook until golden brown and heated through, refreshing the oil as needed, about 3 minutes per side.

-Keep cooked crab cakes warm in the preheated oven while you finish cooking the remaining crab cakes.
+Keep cooked crab cakes warm on a rimmed baking sheet in the oven while you finish cooking the remaining crab cakes.

 Serve immediately with vegan tartar sauce and lemon wedges.